deatrich/linux-home-server/database-server.md

 <!-- -->
-# Creating a Database Server
+# Creating a database server

 Linux is a great platform for databases.
-There are lots of options if you want to dabble in database technology -- take a look at an example list of [well-known Open Source database offerings][dbsoftware] on zenarmor.com.
+There are lots of options if you want to dabble in database technology -- take a look at an example list of [well-known open source database offerings][dbsoftware] on zenarmor.com.
 Ubuntu packages and supports PostgreSQL, SQLite, MariaDB and Redis mentioned on that list.